genesiscommunitysuccess/docs/docs/03_managing-applications/03_operate/03_clustering/clusters.md

 You can customise our metrics to output information such as the number of transactions per event handler, for example.
 You can then choose how to store and report on the data points.

-Additionally, the Genesis Low Code Platform is compatible with all major monitoring and planning tools for the Linux environment, such as [Nagios](https://nagios.com), [ITRS Geneos](https://www.itrsgroup.com/products/capacity-planner) or [Prometheus](https://prometheus.io/blog/2019/10/10/remote-read-meets-streaming/#summary).
+Additionally, the Genesis low-code platform is compatible with all major monitoring and planning tools for the Linux environment, such as [Nagios](https://nagios.com), [ITRS Geneos](https://www.itrsgroup.com/products/capacity-planner) or [Prometheus](https://prometheus.io/blog/2019/10/10/remote-read-meets-streaming/#summary).

 ## Vertical and horizontal scaling